-Vermont's vision for broadband equity, access, and deployment is that Vermonters-now and in the future-have universal access to reliable, high-quality, affordable, fixed broadband at speeds of at least 100/100 Megabits per second (Mbps), and that all Vermonters and institutions have the tools and skills to maximize the value Internet connectivity can offer.
+Vermont's vision for broadband equity, access, and deployment is that Vermonters-now and in the future-have universal access to reliable, high-quality, affordable, fixed broadband at speeds of at least 100/100 Mbps, and that all Vermonters and institutions have the tools and skills to maximize the value Internet connectivity can offer.
 Vermont is working toward this vision by coordinating, facilitating, supporting, and accelerating community broadband solutions.